 You may sometimes feel like you’re doing things wrong and it can be hard to know what is best for your pup when they’re suffering from anxiety, pain, and stress.
 It’s even more frustrating that they can’t tell you when something is wrong!
 Making sure that you know your dog well enough to notice any changes in their behavior could help you discover when they’re suffering.

-Once you know your dog’s anxiety and stress triggers, you’ll be able to help them relax with a nice puppy massage.
-And of course, your dog doesn't have to be suffering for them to benefit from a bit of TLC... just like us, a spontaneous massage will make them feel great!
+Once you know your dog’s anxiety and stress triggers, you’ll be able to help them relax with a nice doggy massage.
+And of course, your dog doesn't have to be suffering for them to benefit from a bit of TLC...
+Just like us, a spontaneous massage will make them feel great!

 The health benefits of giving your pooch a massage aren’t only physical, but it can hugely help their emotional health, too.
 Also, a massage can help any dog, any age, breed or size, so take a look at some of the incredible positives your dog will gain by massaging them a few times a week: